Optimization Algorithm for Inventory Allocation in Gravity-Flow Racks with Classical and Quantum-Hybrid Computing

-Now we consider the case where $N<R$ but the number of items on each shelf, $Q_m$, is predetermined, with the constraints $\sum_m Q_m = N$ and $Q_m\le R_m$.
-Following the same reasoning as before, the total number of configurations following the set of predetermined values of $Q_m$ is given by
+We now consider the more general case where $N<R$, and the number of items assigned to each shelf, denoted $Q_m$, satisfies $\sum_m Q_m = N$ and $0 \le Q_m \le R_m$.
+Following the same logic, for a fixed set $\{Q_m\}$, the number of valid allocations is given by